 - Our previous heatmap code was written in low-level C code and was only designed to be run on a single machine.
 It would have taken months for us to to update the heatmap with this restriction.

-- Accessing stream data required one S3 get request per activity, so reading the input data for a billion activities would have cost thousands of dollars and been challenging to orchestrate.
+- Accessing stream data required one S3 get request per activity, so reading the input data would have cost thousands of dollars and been challenging to orchestrate.

 The heatmap generation code has been fully rewritten using Apache Spark and Scala.
 The new code leverages new infrastructure enabling bulk activity stream access and is parallelized at every step from input to output.
 With these changes, we have fully conquered all scaling challenges.
 The full global heatmap was built across several hundred machines in just a few hours, with a total compute cost of only a few hundred dollars.
 Going forward, these improvements will enable updating the heatmap on a regular basis.